By: Marilyn L. Davis

 In reading Whitney McKendree Moore’s book, Whit’s End, the first thing that stood out was how self-sufficient, poised, and seemingly together she appeared.
 However, we all know that looks are deceiving.

-Adeptly moving from one type of crisis to another, she finally realizes she can’t fix the problems, can’t control the outcomes, and she certainly can’t make them or herself better.
+Adeptly moving from one type of crisis to another, she finally realizes she can’t fix the problems, can’t control the outcomes, and she certainly can’t make anyone in her family or herself better.

 Although she had shouldered responsibilities for years – hers, and the feelings and actions of others, eventually, she learns what she is capable of, and what she had to give to God.